 DNA101 Lab: Rainbow Gel Electrophoresisminipcr

-You may think the technology used to match DNA samples, such as solving a crime by matching fingerprints, is very complicated and can only be used to analyze DNA.
-However, this process, called gel electrophoresis, can actually be used to look at the size and charge of many molecules.
-In gel electrophoresis, samples are put in an environment where they move different distances based on their size and charge; differences in their movement can reveal information about the molecules.
+You may think that the technology used to match DNA samples, such as solving a crime by visualizing genetic fingerprints, is very complicated and can only be used to analyze DNA.
+Yet one very important DNA analysis technique, called gel electrophoresis, can actually be used to analyze many different molecules, some as simple as food coloring dyes.
+In gel electrophoresis, samples are placed in an environment where they move different distances based on their sizes and charges; differences in their movement can reveal information about the molecules themselves.

-Through gel electrophoresis of food dye, this lab makes the basic components of DNA analysis accessible to everyone (and visually appealing!).
+Through gel electrophoresis of food dyes, these labs make the basic components of DNA analysis accessible to everyone.